 As implied, marketing translation refers to the process of adapting marketing content from one language to another.
 This involves translating various types of advertising copy on both online and offline distribution channels, including:

-In other words, marketing content comes in many forms, but you want to make sure that the branding voice and message remain consistent across all touchpoints to create a cohesive brand identity.
+To effectively reach target audiences across different languages, it is crucial to translate marketing content accurately.
+This ensures that the branding voice and message remain consistent across all touchpoints to create a cohesive brand identity.

 While the same principle applies to multilingual campaigns, adapting marketing content for other cultures calls for more nuanced adjustments.